csc-training/csc-env-eff/slides/08_installing.md

 </small>
 </div>

+# The one-slide lecture
+- It is possible for users to install software on CSC supercomputers
+- If you don't know how, or run into problems while trying, contact servicedesk@csc.fi

 # Code categories
-- It is possible to install software on CSC servers
 - Start by reading the software documentation
   - Installation method depends on code type (or category)
   - Instructions found on the web rarely work "copy/paste" in HPC environment